phongnguyend/sql-server-kit/Wait Statistics/README.md

 - Schedulers exist for user threads and for internal operations
 - Use the sys.dm_os_schedulers DMV to view schedulers

 ### When SQL Server has to call out to the OS, it must switch the calling thread to preemptive mode so the OS can interrupt it if necessary
-- More information on this in Module 5

 ## Components of a Scheduler
 ### All schedulers are composed of three "parts"